45 Most Common Types of Spiders in Florida

 The green lynx spider has a cylindrical body shape with green or brown lines, giving it the appearance of a traffic cone or cactus.
 This coloration may also come as stripes or dots.

-Usually, they hunt alone but will quickly flee when they sense danger nearby.
+Usually, they hunt alone but quickly flee when they sense danger nearby.
 This is done by running away quickly on all six legs at speeds over 10 mph (roughly 16km/h).

 35. Mabel Orchard Orbweaver